shashhwatiwari/StaffSync/readme.md

     Starting development server at http://127.0.0.1:8000/

 Simply go to the browser and copy the presented link in your terminal and the web-app should be functional.

+Dummy data given in the database will let you login to each of the dashboards through the following credentials: admin dashboard:-
+                    username - admin
+                    password - admin

+HR dashboard:-
+                    username - sarahJ
+                    password - hrpassword

+Regular employee dashboard:-
+                    username - carlosM
+                    password - regularpassword